neonLian/FRC2020/README.md

 # RobotContainer

 `RobotContainer.java` contains all subsystem and command objects as well as OI objects and code.
 The OI code is written in `configureButtonBindings()`.
+It currently binds the joystick axis to arcade drive and binds buttons to the rotational and positional control commands.
+There is also a button that will output the current color detected to SmartDashboard.